liqotech/liqo/docs/pages/usage/peering.md

     --token b13b6932ee6fd890a1abe212dc21253aa6d74565fead54
 ```

-If this command is executed successfully, you have completed a peering.

-### Check the status of the peering

-To check the result of this addition, you can observe if new foreign clusters are available.
+To check if the above command completed successfully, you can observe if a new foreign cluster B is available.
 To do so, you can use kubectl.
 For example:
 ```bash
 kubectl get foreignclusters